jnthnhrrr/swissDouble/SPECIFICATIONS.md

 # Partnering

 1. Team partners are assigned randomly each round.
+2. In the first round, each player from the top half of the participants list is assigned a partner from the bottom half of the list.
 2. No two players are partnered more than once in a tournament.
 3. The partnering is independent from the points or Buchholz ranking players have, with one exception: